Bespoke Exmoor Walking Holiday ideas and Guides in and

 Exmoor Dark Skies Stargazing

 Follow in the steps of the drovers of old and come for a walk along the Exe Valley Way and up onto the moor to see the very best of Exmoor’s dark skies.
-We follow this with a delicious home cooked, home raised meal back at the farmhouse with mulled wine or cider and lots of information about the stars and planets, with the use of our telescope and binoculars.
+We follow this with a delicious home cooked supper back at the farmhouse with mulled wine or cider and lots of information about the stars and planets, with the use of our telescope and binoculars.
+NEW!
+Hike up Dunkery beacon for the biggest skies on the moor!, dates throughout the Summer.

 Rainy Days are Fun!